jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/6- Atoms, Tuples, and Case Statements.md

 This is a form of pattern matching, where the intent is to destructure the tuple into its component parts (sometimes this specific technique is just called "destructuring").

 This is similar to the Map destructuring we covered briefly in the last chapter.
-The biggest difference is that for a map you can destructure to as many or as few keys as a you like, but in a tuple you have to destructure to the whole tuple.
+The biggest difference is that for a map you can destructure to as many or as few keys as you like, but in a tuple you have to destructure to the whole tuple.
 However, there are some conveniences-- if you don't need one part of it, you can just use the underscore symbol instead of coming up with a throwaway name:

 ```bash
 iex(5)> {name, _} = my_tuple